 Emotional and behavioral

-- Behaviors and attitudes that show that control over food, weight loss and dieting is a primary concern
+- Behaviors and attitudes that show control over food, weight loss and dieting is a primary concern

 - Evidence of binge eating, including disappearance of large amounts of food in short periods of time or finding lots of empty food wrappers and containers

-- Evidence of purging behaviors, including frequent trips to the bathroom after meals, signs and/or smells of vomiting, wrappers or packages from laxatives or diuretics
+- Evidence of purging behaviors, including frequent trips to the bathroom after meals, signs and / or smells of vomiting, wrappers or packages from laxatives or diuretics

 - Appears uncomfortable eating around others or fears eating in public places

 - Skips meals or takes small portions of food at regular meals